kelvinleandro/shellstation/README.md

 ## Tests

-Automated tests are provided to simulate matches for each game using `pyautogui`.
-These tests can be found in the `test` folder.
+`test` folder contains simulated matches for each game using `pyautogui`.

-To run the automated/simulated tests:
+To run the automated matches:

 1. Ensure you have `pyautogui` installed: